-Fig. 24: SPK ignition testing results for two configurations.
+Figure 25: SPK ignition testing results for two configurations.
 Configuration 1 data are without error bars, Configuration 2 are with error bars and white dots in markers.

 Another key issue is that AIT values given in the literature are associated with a particular temperature distribution, which is usually not reported.
 In our case, the temperature profile of Configuration 1 provides an estimation of a variation of temperature inside the flask of 3%.
 This is under the assumption that the temperature inside the whole flask is represented by its centerline profile and that this variation is consistent over the range of test conditions.
-Further analysis needs to be conducted to investigate the temperature distribution inside the flask and its variation compared to the value given by T4 in order to estimate the AIT of the tested fuels with more confidence.
+Further studies need to be conducted to investigate the effect of the temperature distribution inside the flask and its variation compared to the value given by T4.